 And they certainly aren’t for sitting on with our outdoor clothes.

-So when we take out our bedding out and make our bed every evening, we’re ensuring our bed is clean and clutter-free for sleeping.
+So when we take our bedding out and make our bed every evening, we ensure our bed is clean and clutter-free for sleeping.

 Few things in our van feel as good as jumping onto a clean bed at night (with our sleeping clothes, of course).

-Lastly, and for some people possibly not the least, having a van with multiple configurations just gives your van different looks for your Instagram shots.
+Lastly, and for some people, possibly not the least, having a van with multiple configurations gives your van different looks for your Instagram shots.

-In a van, there are only so many different angles you can shoot for your social media account.
+You can shoot only so many angles for your social media account in a van.
 But having a convertible dining & sleeping area helps bring a little more variety to those shots!

-But of course, having a convertible campervan bed isn’t without it’s issues.
+But having a convertible campervan bed isn’t without its issues.
 There are compromises for all of life’s choices.
-We’ve identified 3 cons with our decision to install a convertible bed.
+We’ve identified three cons with our decision to install a convertible bed.

 With the bed put away during the day, you’ll have to find space to store your blanket, pillows, and sheets.
-And these are fairly bulky items.
+And these are pretty bulky items.

 We actually pack our bedding into vacuum-sealed bags and squeeze all the air out so they shrink in volume.

-Assembling our bed at night takes roughly 7-10 minutes.
-Every day.
-And there are days we just REALLY don’t feel like going through the hassle of making the bed.
-But we’re forced to, unless we want to sleep just on our benches.
+Assembling our bed at night takes roughly 7-10 minutes—every day.
+And sometimes, we don’t feel like going through the hassle of making the bed.
+But we’re forced to unless we want to sleep on our benches.

-We actually did sleep all night on our benches once and regret it the next morning.
+We actually did sleep all night on our benches once and regret it the following day.